Skip to Content

 However, while you are there, you can pay for things.

-First, you might head down the arts and crafts zone. 🧶 Here, you can often find delicious baked goods, cookbooks, or other venders.
-It’s nice to have a little cash or Paypal/Venmo setup to support other nomads.
+First, you might head down to the arts and crafts zone. 🧶 Here, you can often find delicious baked goods, cookbooks, or other vendors.
+It’s nice to have a little cash or Paypal/Venmo set up to support other nomads.

 Second, someone might put up some money for a few porta johns after a few days.
 If you don’t have a toilet in your rig, it’s nice to chip in a donation here. 🧻

-Third, sound circus sets up a large musical experience often at their own expense.
+Third, Sound Circus often sets up a large musical experience at its own expense.
 If you enjoy the shows they create, donations are greatly appreciated. 🎶

 4. Camp According to Your Noise Tolerance

-When GPS coordinates are released, look for a basic map of camp to appear.
+When GPS coordinates are released, look for a basic map of the camp to appear.

 It will have a crude designation of 4 zones: sound camp, arts & crafts camp, family camp, and quiet camp.